github/gh-copilot/README.md

 # GitHub Copilot in the CLI

-GitHub Copilot in the CLI is an extension for GitHub CLI which provides a chat-like interface in the terminal that allows you to ask questions about the command line.
-You can ask Copilot in the CLI to suggest a command for your use case, with `gh copilot suggest`, or to explain a command you're curious about, with `gh copilot explain`.
+GitHub Copilot in the CLI is an extension for [GitHub CLI](https://cli.github.com/) which provides a chat-like interface in the terminal that allows you to ask questions about the command line.
+You can ask Copilot in the CLI to suggest a command for your use case with `gh copilot suggest`, or to explain a command you're curious about with `gh copilot explain`.

-For more information including use cases, enabling, and limitations, see [GitHub Copilot in the CLI](https://docs.github.com/en/copilot/copilot/github-copilot-in-the-cli) section within GitHub Docs.
+For more information on use cases, enabling, and limitations, see "[GitHub Copilot in the CLI](https://docs.github.com/en/copilot/copilot/github-copilot-in-the-cli)".

+For more information on what data is collected, used, and shared, see "[Privacy Policies](https://docs.github.com/en/site-policy/privacy-policies/)".

 ## Quickstart

 > **Note**
-> To use and install GitHub Copilot in the CLI, you must have an active GitHub Copilot subscription and have [GitHub CLI](https://cli.github.com/) installed.
+> To use and install GitHub Copilot in the CLI, you must have an active [GitHub Copilot](https://github.com/features/copilot) subscription and have [GitHub CLI](https://cli.github.com/) installed.

 1. Authenticate with OAuth token
    ```shell